mmmaaatttttt/personal-site/src/pages/stories/harvesting-wins.md

 The specific numbers you see will vary, of course, but will even out the longer you let the simulation run.
 If you really want to know the true values of these probabilities, you can either let the simulation run for a long time, or you can take a different approach.
 It's hard to determine a formula for these probabilities by hand (though you're welcome to try!).
 But by using a strategy called [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming), it's possible for a computer to determine these probabilities to a high degree of precision.

 So that's what I did.
-Here's the breakdown of probabilities:
+Here's the breakdown:

 | Strategy        | Probability of Success |
 | --------------- | ---------------------- |